NORD gratefully acknowledges Jennifer C. Hunter, DrPH, Centers for Disease Control and Prevention, for assistance in reviewing this report.

 A diagnosis of invasive listeriosis is confirmed through laboratory tests called cultures, which confirm the presence of L. monocytogenes in the body by isolating the bacteria from a clinical specimen.
 Cultures of blood, amniotic fluid, cerebrospinal fluid, placenta, or specimens from any affected organ systems may be performed to determine whether the bacterium L. monocytogenes is present.
 Certain x-ray tests such as computed tomography (CT) scan or magnetic resonance imaging (MRI) might be used to detect abscesses that may form on internal organs, especially the brain or liver.

 Listeriosis is treated with antibiotics.
 The most commonly prescribed treatment is intravenous ampicillin.
 Many physicians also recommend treatment with the antibiotic gentamicin in combination with ampicillin.
 For affected individuals who cannot tolerate B-lactam antibiotics (such as ampicillin), trimethoprim-sulfamethoxazole is recommended.
-Erythromycin and vancomycin may also be used.
+Other antibiotics are sometimes recommended.
 Antibiotic treatment of pregnant women with documented listeriosis may prevent infection of the fetus.
 L. monocytogenes is resistant to all third generation cephalosporins.
 Other treatment is symptomatic and supportive.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.